 Each industry has its own unique audience.
 And how you talk to that audience is crucial in driving higher click-through rates.

-That’s why, in Part 2, we’ll share our favorite emails by industry, such as travel, fashion, and more.
+That’s why, in this section, we’ll share our favorite emails by industry, such as travel, fashion, and more.

 “People love to buy but hate to be sold to,” at least, that’s what conventional sales training suggests.
 But research from a report by Marketing Sherpa suggests otherwise.

 In their findings, a staggering 93 percent of people said they would like to receive promotional emails from companies they do business with.

 While numbers like the above vary from one industry to another, it does iterate the importance of giving buyers what they want—when they want it.

 As we’ll discuss below, though, there’s more to apparel email marketing than blasting out an email to all subscribers.
 Here are three of our favorite apparel emails from brands that follow best practices.